Epilepsy Awareness Month: How Is Marijuana an Effective Treatment for Epilepsy?

 How Does Medical Marijuana Help Epilepsy?

-Unlike a condition that can be improved through smoking marijuana and getting the euphoric high that comes from inhaling THC, epilepsy is affected by the plant’s non-euphoric properties.
-Cannabidiol, or CBD has been shown in small studies to reduce the number of seizures in some patients.
-While this is encouraging news, there haven’t been enough studies to definitively say what affect CBD could have on epilepsy.
+Unlike conditions that can be improved through smoking marijuana and experiencing the euphoric high from THC, epilepsy is affected by the plant’s non-euphoric properties.
+Cannabidiol (CBD) has been shown in small studies to reduce the number of seizures in some patients.
+While this is encouraging news, there haven’t been enough studies to definitively say what effect CBD could have on epilepsy.

-Because marijuana is classified as a Schedule One drug by the federal government, it is very difficult to do the necessary research to fully understand the relationship between CBD and epilepsy.
+Because marijuana is classified as a Schedule One drug by the federal government, it is very difficult to conduct the necessary research to fully understand the relationship between CBD and epilepsy.

 Charlotte’s Web

 The effects of medical marijuana are varied, but some people have shown a major improvement, the most famous example being a little girl named Charlotte.
-The best known medical marijuana treatment for epilepsy is a CBD oil produced in Colorado known as Charlotte’s Web.
-The special strain of marijuana is grown and turned into a very low (0.3 percent) in THC, and very high in CBD oil that can be ingested.
+The best-known medical marijuana treatment for epilepsy is a CBD oil produced in Colorado known as Charlotte’s Web.
+The special strain of marijuana is grown and turned into an oil that is very low in THC (0.3 percent) and very high in CBD.

 Unfortunately, this treatment is not as effective for everyone with epilepsy.
 More research must be done to refine the oil so it can help more people.

 Still, the effects of marijuana on people with epilepsy are undeniable, and more research should be done into its effectiveness.
-But since marijuana is still a Schedule One drug, meaning it has no accepted medical use in eye of the federal government, studying the effectiveness of its treatment of epilepsy and other conditions is difficult.
+But since marijuana remains a Schedule One drug—meaning it has no accepted medical use in the eyes of the federal government—studying its treatment effects on epilepsy and other conditions is difficult.

 Fortunately, there is something people can do to help.

-If you live in Florida, or one of the other eight states voting on some form marijuana legislation next week, get out and vote.
+If you live in Florida or one of the other eight states voting on some form of marijuana legislation next week, get out and vote.

-Amendment 2 in Florida and similar initiatives in other states want to see medical marijuana become a regulated industry and medical solution for millions of people around the country who could benefit from it.
-If you would like to see that as well, go vote Yes on 2 in Florida — or whatever the medical marijuana initiative is called in your state — next Tuesday on Election Day.
+Amendment 2 in Florida and similar initiatives in other states seek to make medical marijuana a regulated industry and medical solution for millions of people who could benefit from it.
+If you support this cause, vote Yes on 2 in Florida—or the equivalent initiative in your state—this Election Day.

 Injured?
 Getting the compensation you deserve starts here.